galaxyproject/galaxy-hub/content/user-defined-toolbox-filters/index.md

 ```

-You can not only filter for tools ID's, you can also filter for everything that is associate with a Tool, for example the Toolname or the requirements.
+Not only can you filter for tools ID's, you can also filter for everything that is associated with a Tool, for example the Toolname or the requirements.

 ```python
 def disable_gatk( context, tool ):